jmedri/JSM2022_HomeOwnership/README.md

 ## Reproducing Analyses

-The following files must be downloaded from the supplemental data and placed into the directory "input".
-These files have been downloaded directly from US Census Bureau websites [data.census.gov](https://data.census.gov).
+The following raw data files are already included in the repository in the "data/input" directory.
+These files have been downloaded directly from US Census Bureau websites [data.census.gov](https://data.census.gov) and [www.census.gov](https://www.census.gov).

 * DP05.zip
 * B98001.zip